Friday, December 25, 2015

 It’s that simple.

 So, that’s what makes them leave.
 What makes them stay?
-What builds Christlike community that lasts through thick and thin?
+What builds a Christlike community that lasts through thick and thin?
 I’d like to suggest that Christ Centred Community is built on four levels of shared story and stories shared.
-These shared stories, shared often strengthen our ties and bind our community together in eternity.
+These shared stories - shared often - strengthen our ties and bind our community together for eternity.

 Personal Story: What is the story you share with your church?
 It may be the founding story.
 It may be a younger story.
 It may be a story of joining or a story of remaining.
 It may be a new story or an ancient one.
 When were you a baby in your church?
 When did you grow up?
 When did you become a mentor?
 Your personal shared story may be so old that you’ve forgotten it, or forgotten how to tell it.
 Reclaim it and start retelling it.